 Some of these actually use sonar technology to identify and report back anything unusual beneath the water’s surface.
 These models are typically battery-powered and easy to install in order to police your pool 24/7.

 To add to the summer menu along with the hotdogs and the sunscreen, you can buy wearable devices for children that offer another level of protection.
 These fun wristbands will send out an alert when they get wet.

-This type of alarm will bob along the surface and won’t need to be affixed as a more permanent solution to your pool, decking, or fencing.
+This type of alarm will bob along the pool’s surface and won’t need to be affixed as a more permanent solution to your pool, decking, or fencing.
 Here too, you will receive an alarm if a child or a pet breaks the surface of the water.
-What’s nice about these sensors are that you can pick them up, dry them off, and take them with you on vacation or when visiting friends or family who may not have all the safety precautions you need in place.
+What’s nice about these sensors is that you can pick them up, dry them off, and take them with you on vacation or when visiting friends or family who may not have all the safety precautions you need in place.

 2. Pool Fences and Pool Covers

 Here too, you have a wide variety of options be they permanent or portable.
 According to the U.S. Consumer Product Safety Commission’s Safety Barrier Guidelines for Residential Pools: